 Along with all that, the transparency of local institutions and political stability are key factors as to why Hong Kong is such a perfect place to conduct your business and deserves all the FDIs they have been getting.
 Hong Kong also has an abundant number of qualified human resources.
 They are both educated as well as highly skilled.
 In 2003, the Capital Investment Entrant Scheme (CIES) was launched by the Hong Kong Government.
 This basically allowed foreign investors to apply for residency in the country by making capital investments.
 While it was quite successful in the beginning, it did come to an end in January 2015.

 Government Measures to encourage FDIs

 The best thing about investing in Hong Kong is that their government looks to encourage foreign investors to do so.
 They have gone on to make Hong Kong a free territory in terms of FDIs.
 The taxation policy is very favorable with their rates being one of the lowest in the world and the overall lowest in the whole of Asia.
 Setting up businesses in Hong Kong is very easy.
 All you need to do is register your business with the government and appoint a director and a company secretary.
-The company director does not have to be a Hong Kong resident and you can have the full control of your company.
+The company director does not have to be a Hong Kong resident and you can have full control of your company.

 The downside of investing in Hong Kong?

 As it stands there isn’t much that can be a downside for investing in Hong Kong.
 However, they do have a few negative points which can be worth considering.
 These include the cost of real estate and workplace in Hong Kong.
 Offices and shops have a very high rent in Hong Kong and sometimes finding the right place can be very difficult.
-Real estate is the not the only costly thing in Hong Kong.
-Due to the high education and skill sets, the cost of labor is also very expensive.
+Real estate is not the only costly thing in Hong Kong.
+Due to the high education and skillsets, the cost of labor is also very expensive.
 Compared to Hong Kong, the labor cost in Mainland China and India are far lesser.